 Another aspect⁣ to examine is the⁢ extent of the damage caused by the curled shingles.
 Assess whether the curling is limited to a few shingles or if it affects a larger area of your roof.
 If the curling is confined⁤ to a small section, repairing the individual shingles might be a viable option.
 However, if a significant portion of the roof is curled, replacement might become a more practical and cost-effective⁢ solution.

-Read Also: How to repair roof trusses?
+Read Also: How to repair pool screen enclosure roof?

 Furthermore, it is crucial to inspect how the curling has impacted the shingles’⁤ functionality.
 Curled shingles can compromise the roof’s ability to shed water effectively, leading to leaks and potential water damage.
 If you notice signs of⁤ water infiltration or if the curled shingles have become brittle ⁣or cracked, replacing them becomes a priority to ⁣prevent further harm to your roof and underlying materials.